paulstatezny/backpack/notes/Learning How To Learn.md

 *Advice for young students on how to learn effectively?*

 Success isn't about being smart.
 It's about being passionate and persistent.

+## Chunking

+Chunks are

+The first step to learning something is to start creating conceptual chunks -- mental leaps that unite scattered bits of information through meaning.

+Chunk:
+ - pieces of information that are bound together through use.
+ - A network of neurons that are used to firing together, so you can think a thought or perform an action smoothly and effectively.

+### How to Create Chunks

+Practice and repetition.
+Small chunks become larger over time.